nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source: **Note:**

-Do note that you cannot edit account names other than the account you are currently on.
+* You cannot edit account names other than the account you are currently on.
 To edit the name of another account, you can use [`switchacc`](#switching-accounts-switchacc) to switch to the other account and edit the name from there.
+* You cannot edit the account name to a name of another existing account.

 </div>